-Despite the fact that the study in \cite{order2} does not explicitly mention the number of antenna elements on the receiver, their approach applies only to single antenna receivers and cannot be used for multiple antenna receivers, since the linear dependencies between the users' channel vectors are not considered.
+Despite the fact that the study in \cite{order2} does not explicitly specify the number of antenna elements at the receiver, their approach applies only to single antenna receivers.
+This is because the linear dependencies between the users' channel vectors are not considered in \cite{order2}.
 In the multiple antenna \ac{noma} concept, the interference caused by one user to another depends not only on the power of the interfering signal but also on the linear dependence of the users' channel vectors.
 If the channel vectors are orthogonal, there will be no interference.
 However, if the channel vectors are linearly dependent, then there can be significant interference.